On average, every six minutes one American dies from a Blood Clot.

 What Will I Pay for Life Insurance with Blood Clots?

-The rating you’re assigned by the life insurer determines the actual price you pay for coverage.
+The rate class you are approved for by the insurer determines the actual price you pay for coverage.
 So the better your rating, the lower the premium.

 Insurance companies review applicants on a case-by-case basis.
 No two people with a history of DVT or Blood Clots will receive the same exact rating or pricing.